 3. Vacuum Cleaner

-What’s the good of a clean exterior when your car’s interior looks and like a dungeon from hell?
-A vacuum cleaner suctions everything on its path: hair, animal fur, dust, and sand, leaving you with a spotless car, inside and out. here’s a guide on how to vacuum your car.
+What’s the good of a clean exterior when your car’s interior looks like a dungeon from hell?
+A vacuum cleaner suctions everything on its path – hair, animal fur, dust, and sand, leaving you with a spotless car, inside and out.
+Here’s a guide on how to vacuum your car.

 4. Steam Cleaner

 Want a really clean and sanitized vehicle in less time?
 Use a steam cleaner.
 It lifts off dirt and other contaminants from surfaces, you can practically wipe them off.
 No need for stiff brushes or harsh chemicals.
-It doesn’t consume a lot of water too.
+It doesn’t consume a lot of water, either.
 Not to mention that it can kill harmful germs and bacteria upon contact.

 Properly used, a buffer can remove swirls and minor scratches from your car paint.
 If you’re used to buffers, you can buy an electric one.
 It will give you great results.
 Otherwise, go for a manual buffer.
 It may not guarantee a showroom-shiny finish, but you’ll have more control over it, so damages can be avoided.
 Here are some car buffering techniques to guide you.

 6. Buffer Heads

 If you choose an electric buffer, you’ll also need buffer heads to get the best results.
 There are three types: rotary polisher, orbital polisher, and dual-action polisher.
 Again, we advise against using electric buffers without prior experience.

 7. Carpet Extractor

-Your car’s carpets need periodical deep cleaning to eliminate deep-seated dirt and other substances.
+Your car’s carpet needs periodical deep cleaning to eliminate deep-seated dirt and other substances.
 The problem is, they don’t dry fast enough, causing mold and mildew to thrive.
 These microorganisms are the culprits of car odor.
 Avoid them by using a carpet extractor.
 It can dry your carpets faster and more effectively.